epignatelli/navix/README.md

 ### XLA compilation
 One straightforward use case is to accelerate the computation of the environment with XLA compilation.
-For example, here we compile a full training run, and we vectorise the environment to run multiple environments in parallel.
+For example, here we vectorise the environment to run multiple environments in parallel, and compile **the full training run**.

-You can find a superficial performance comparison with [minigrid](https://github.com/Farama-Foundation/Minigrid) in the [docs](docs/profiling.ipynb).
+You can find a partial performance comparison with [minigrid](https://github.com/Farama-Foundation/Minigrid) in the [docs](docs/profiling.ipynb).

 ```python
 import jax